 When America stops prohibiting cannabis, the world will follow.
 And as Ohio goes, so goes the nation.
 We ask that you help us be the catalyst for change, for freedom, for common sense and compassion.
 “United we win” is our motto and we need all citizens the world over to hear our plea and join our cause.

-Please help or Volunteer or Spread the Word
+Please help Volunteer and Spread the Word

 Recent counts confirm the addition of Athens County to the list of four Ohio counties that have met their minimum number of signatures.
 The procedures for placing a constitutional amendment on the ballot require signatures to be obtained from at least 44 of Ohio's 88 counties, and the signatures in each of these 44 counties must equal at least 5 percent of the total vote cast for the office of governor in that county at the last gubernatorial election.